We love open source libraries!

 Emerging in December 2010, this iOS library simply allows you to scan your card via the mobile app of your smartphone.

 Well, the main thing that you should know about other iOS library is that it proffers swift and easy credit scanning in mobile applications, plus free of cost and it is available for both platforms – Android & iOS.

 The approach of the library is quite different and absolutely safe as it is built on the basis of recent people’s requirements.
 So when it comes to security, CardIO assures you total security as in it does not transmit or store your card numbers.

 Github Link – https://github.com/card-io/card.io-iOS-SDK

 So, these are the top 7 useful open source libraries to know about.
-Here, at Space-O Technologies, open source iOS libraries are integral part of iPhone app development because it makes scaling iOS apps extremely easy task.
+Here, at Space-O Technologies, open source iOS libraries are an integral part of iPhone app development because it makes scaling iOS apps extremely easy task.